retrokid/solo_test_open/README.md

 # Solo-Test-Open
 A SpriteKit Game Project
 iOS 8.2
-It's working but there might be some bugs.
+It's working but there are some bugs.